frodare/beerd.us/articles/simple-water-calculator-alpha.markdown

 To use the calculator enter the about of water you need to treat, then select the beer color you are brewing using the top slider and then select the bitter/malty balance of your brewing water with the next slider.
 As you change the input parameters the CaSO (Gypsum) and CaCl (Calcium Chloride) amounts to add are adjusted below.

+All source code is part of the jsBrewCalc project and can be found on [github](http://github.com/frodare/jsBrewCalc).

 ## Planed Improvements

 The current state of this calculator is pretty rough.
 There are many bugs I need to fix when I get the time along with many features I want to add.
 Here is a list of what I am currently planning to add:

+1. Fix bugs, cleanup proof-of-concept code
 1. latic acid adjustments
 1. allow decreasing RA with Calcium Carbonate adjustments
 1. Magnesium Sulfate adjustments for low levels of Mg